 [[caption-width-right:256: Ahh!
 KillItWithFire! [[note]] Literally.
-The only way to go inside is to burn the mouth with the fire rod. [[/note]]]]
+The only way to go inside is to burn the mouth with the Fire Rod. [[/note]]]]

 * Link is framed for Zelda's kidnapping at the start of the game, making Kakariko Village an unsafe place to be.
 If citizens see you, they'll sic guards on you until you leave the screen or kill the guards.

-* Both the [[http://www.youtube.com/watch?v=G9lu1V5Wc-0 Light World]] and [[http://www.youtube.com/watch?v=p5ObFGkl_-4 Dark World]] dungeon themes give one a sense of desolation and dread.
+* Both the [[https://www.youtube.com/watch?v=G9lu1V5Wc-0 Light World]] and [[https://www.youtube.com/watch?v=p5ObFGkl_-4 Dark World]] dungeon themes give one a sense of desolation and dread.

 * The entirety of [[RibcageRidge Skull Woods]] and its dungeon, as well as [[ThatOneBoss Mothula]].